 How to Get a Bank Statement

-Log in to your bank’s net banking portal using your customer ID and password.
-Navigate to the account or statements section, select the required date range, and download the bank statement in PDF format.
+Log in to your bank’s net banking portal.
+Go to the account or statements section.
+Select the date range and download the statement in PDF format.

-Open your bank’s official mobile app and sign in.
-Go to the account statement or transaction history section, choose the statement period, and download or email the statement directly from the app.
+Open your bank’s app and sign in.
+Go to account details or transaction history.
+Choose the period and download or email the statement.

 Some UPI apps allow users to view UPI-linked transaction history connected to their bank account.
 However, these do not provide a complete bank statement and are limited to UPI transactions only.